RickStrahl/BlogPosts/2018-11/Packaging-Html-Packager-as-a-.NET-SDK-Tool/PackagingHtmlPackagerAsANetSdkTool.md

 HtmlPackager https://markdownmonster.west-wind.com
              -o c:\temp\mm_home.html
              -x -v -d
-             --add-source=./nupkg
 ```

-The `--add-source` argument lets you specify an alternate NuGet package source which can be a local folder.
-In this case it's the build output in my tool project's `./nupkg` folder which I specified in the `PackageOutputPath`.

 Using the local package lets you easily test your Console app as a tool.

 Next you need to publish your tool to NuGet.